SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 When you added a SET action to an Automation script and then changed it to a GET action (or vice versa), in some cases, it would no longer be possible to configure the action.

-#### DataMiner Cube - Protocols & Templates: Problem when trying to select another protocol version in the “List based on protocol version” box \[ID_24499\]
+#### DataMiner Cube - Protocols & Templates: Problem when trying to select another protocol version in the 'List based on protocol version' box \[ID_24499\]

 If an information template is based on an older protocol version that does not have the same parameters as the latest protocol version, a warning is displayed at the bottom of the information template.
 Above the warning, a drop-down list allows you to select a different protocol version to load those parameters instead.